 In February 1970 the new thirteen-

 It was followed up in 1971 with Oliver in the Underworld, but this time Freddie meets less friendly characters, proving a little scary for some of the audience.
-But here was always Freddie's Joke Hall of Fame.
+But no fear, here was always Freddie's Joke Hall of Fame.

 The show bowed out with a fifty minute special on Boxing Day 1973 and the producers promised the return of some familiar faces.